 Professional Publications & Contributions

 - Dissident Friendships: Feminism, Imperialism and Transnational Solidarity.
-Co-edited with Liz Philipose.
-University of Illinois Press: Dissident Feminisms Series.
-Forthcoming 2016.
+Co-edited with Liz Philipose. ("Introduction" and "The Space Between Us: Reading Umrigar and Sangari in the Quest for Female Friendship") University of Illinois Press: Dissident Feminisms Series.
+2016.

 - Transnationalism Reversed: Women Organizing Against Gendered Violence in Bangladesh.
 Albany: State University of New York Press, Praxis: Theory in Action Series, 2011.
 Awarded the Gloria E. Anzaldua Book Prize from the National Women’s Studies Association (2012).